 I wanted to be able to better inform my clients and better advocate for my coworkers, so I added getting a better understanding of UX design to my professional development goals.
 I didn’t have joining a GV Design Sprint in mind, but when a new client hired us to work on a new product idea, joining the UX design team for two weeks on two GV Design Sprints seemed like the perfect way to get a crash course in design.
 Table XI covered the cost of me joining the sprint as an investment in my growth, so my participation was free to the client, and I was able to contribute while continuing to manage my other projects.

 How a GV Design Sprint works for a project manager

 The Google Ventures, now GV, Design Sprint was invented as a way to test a working prototype on users within one week.
 It takes a lot of techniques designers already use — including a few I’ve used before — and condenses them into five days of intense focus on a single business problem.
-We’ve adapted the GV Design Sprint into a process that’s better suited for agencies, which we’re calling a product design workshop.

 The first day of our workshop is similar to the Inceptions that we do with clients, where you’re taking the day to understand the business, the users and the marketplace.
 Ultimately, you want to understand what you’re building over the next four days and what to test on the fifth day.